usnistgov/NIST-Uncertainty-Machine/README.md

 and the input quantities are modeled as random variables whose joint probability distribution also is specified fully.

-The NIST Uncertainty Machine evaluates measurement uncertainty by application of both the Gauss’s Formula and the Monte Carlo Method.
+The NIST Uncertainty Machine evaluates measurement uncertainty by application of both Gauss’s Formula and the Monte Carlo Method.

 ## Manual